snap-school/rsnap/README.md

 	* run "sudo npm install bower -g"
 	* run "sudo apt-get install nodejs-legacy"

-* make sure you have a public key configured
+* make sure you have a public key configured for bower:install
 	* run 'ls -al ~/.ssh"
 	If there are no "id_rsa.pub" or files like that,
 		* run "ssh-keygen -t rsa -c "your_email@here.com"